DatAasee Architecture Documentation

 NOTE: The ingest process is asynchronous; the request returns success if an ingest was started.

-See ingest endpoint docu and source file.
+See ingest endpoint reference and source file.

 Support Endpoints